jaydeep17/messenger-bot/README.md

 * `payload` - Object: The message payload.
 Should follow the [Send API format](https://developers.facebook.com/docs/messenger-platform/send-api-reference).
 * `callback` - Function: Called with `(err, info)` once the request has completed. `err` contains an error, if any, and `info` contains the response from Facebook, usually with the new message's ID.

+#### `bot.setPersistentMenu(buttons, callback)`

+Sets the persistent menu for the bot with the given buttons.
+See [Persistent Menu API](https://developers.facebook.com/docs/messenger-platform/thread-settings/persistent-menu)

+* `buttons` - Array: The Call to action buttons.
+Should be an array of [menu_items](https://developers.facebook.com/docs/messenger-platform/thread-settings/persistent-menu#menu_item)

 #### `bot.getProfile(target, callback)`

 Returns profile information of the `target`, called in the `callback`.
 See [User Profile API](https://developers.facebook.com/docs/messenger-platform/send-api-reference#user_profile_request).